21347/memsize/README.md

 * 0.2.0
     * FIX: should not work on all IBM286 compatibles now
-    * CHANGE: FreePascal can now be used to compile the sources for DOS
+    * CHANGE: FreePascal can now be used to compile the sources for DOS, the program itself however does not work by now
 * 0.1.0
     * changed to real-mode and LOADALL, using TP7
 * 0.0.1